isu-digital/digital-collections-template/README.md

+# Changelog

+homepage banner moved from center to top to fit image better.

+(Somsanith-ISU on 10/31/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.